Skip to main content

 admin@cvm# cluster -s 169.254.100.254 --redundancy_factor=1 create

-Executing this will start the cluster creation process and this will take some time with a lot of output.
-Once that is completed, that status of the cluster
+Executing this will start the cluster creation process, which will take some time with a lot of output.
+Once that is completed, use the cluster status command to check the status of the cluster:

 admin@cvm# cluster status

-And an output similar to this (with different PIDs) should be displayed
+You'll see output similar to this (with different PIDs):

 cluster-status